Daily STEM - How To Create A STEM Culture In Your Classrooms & Communities

 Pass/No Pass Grading System (for clock hours or continuing education credits)

-An “NC” (no credit) grade will be given if all three (3) assignments are not completed within (1) year.
+A “NC” (no credit) grade will be given if all 3 assignments are not completed within 1 year.

 Online book studies that have not been accessed are refundable within 5 days of purchase date.
 No refund will be issued on any assignment that has been accessed, viewed, or partially completed.
 Online training courses may not be transferred to another student.